How to Start a Spices/Masala Business in India?

 8. Custom Spice Gift Packs

-Spice gift packs are quite innovative business ideas for buyers within the country as well as overseas.
-They become fashionable items during festive seasons and marriages and are even an ideal corporate gift.
+Spice gift packs are quite an innovative business idea for buyers within the country as well as overseas.
+They become fashionable items during festive seasons and marriages, and are even an ideal corporate gift.

 Creating catchy gift packs with regional blends or exotics adds spice to your products.
 Some value-added items, such as recipe cards or spice grinders, make the gift even more useful.